Soul-warming, handmade pot pies to prepare for an icy winter

 At $11.99 for a 1-2 serving pie, the Deli’s pot pies pack a flavor punch and are a special way you can warm up your dinner table this winter.
 One of the best parts of the Deli’s pot pies is you can pick them up anytime and tuck them into your freezer for the next bone-chilling night.
 You’ll be thankful for these easy, delicious winter meals when you don’t want to trek outside!

 New Year’s Day is the official kick-off the Deli’s Stock Up Sale, which offers you a bulk discount on our pies and runs through the ned of February.
 Our production team launched into pot pie assembly this year way back in November, to stockpile hundreds of pies to get ready for this once a year sale.
 The team will continue to make two to three batches a day through February.
 Last year, we sold over 9,000 pies (which equals over 300 batches and 18,000 portions of dough!).
-We’ve been seeing steady sales since the pandemic started last March, so we expect our number this year to far exceed what we produced last year.
 That’s a lot of pies, but it isn’t too surprising—savory pastry has provided comforting meals for centuries.

 Spotlight on Meaty, Meaty Mushrooms